Abby Dowse Leaves Little To The Imagination In Barely-There Orange Bikini

 One admirer told Abby that orange looked good on her.

 There isn’t much that doesn’t look good on Abby.
 As The Inquisitr recently reported, she flaunted her amazing body in a high-cut body suit.
-Abby seems to take a preference to bikinis, and as Wednesday’s update revealed, she has been working hard a getting a tan over the past few months.
+Abby seems to take a preference to bikinis, and as Wednesday’s update revealed, she has been working hard at getting a tan over the past few months.

 Abby has also been putting in the work to get her body in shape.
 Last week, she said in a post that she was starting to see the result of her hard work in the gym as she posed in a latex bikini with fishnet boots.